perkeep/perkeep/doc/server-config.md

 ## Publishing options {#publishing}

-Camlistore uses Go html templates to publish pages, and publishing can be configured through the `publish` key.
+Perkeep uses Go html templates to publish pages, and publishing can be configured through the `publish` key.
 There is already support for an image gallery view, which can be enabled similarly to the example below (obviously, the rootPermanode will be different).